-During the lifetime of a project, the quantity surveyor wears many hats – and his roles include cost estimator, negotiator, project coordinator and the most important role of expense manager.
+During the lifetime of a project, the quantity surveyor wears many hats – and his roles include cost estimator, negotiator, project coordinator, and the most important role of expense manager.

 An efficient and effective surveyor may have a ton of experience.
 Working on different projects in different industries builds a strong portfolio of experience for the surveyor.

-During the project timeline, a quantity surveyor prepares important reports such as Feasibility Reports, Expense Reports, Valuation Reports and other various reports along the way.
+During the project timeline, a quantity surveyor prepares important reports such as Feasibility Reports, Expense Reports, Valuation Reports, and other various reports along the way.

 One of the major roles of a Quantity Surveyor is managing the project finances.
 An efficient quantity surveyor shall make sure that the project’s costs remain within the stipulated budget.
 The budget is calculated before the start of a project based on the designs prepared.

+The quantity surveyor achieves this by working closely with all parties to procure optimum value products with the best quality.
 An effective tool to use in this scenario would be to prepare frequent reports tracking the project costs.
 The quantity surveyor can then compare these reports with the original budgets in order to track financial progress.

-In such situations, the negotiation and mediation skills of the Quantity Surveyor come in to play to try and resolve the issues fairly and reasonably.
+In such situations, the negotiation and mediation skills of the Quantity Surveyor come into play to try to resolve the issues fairly and reasonably.
 Keeping the expenses within the budget is key to the successful completion of the project.

-As far as the dispute between the project team members is concerned, a quantity surveyor should use his experience to play a role of a mediator in order to avoid delays in the project.
+As far as the dispute between the project team members is concerned, a quantity surveyor should use his experience to play the role of a mediator in order to avoid delays in the project.

-One of the major roadblocks in any project is the delays in Payments.
+One of the major roadblocks in any project is the delays in payments.
 A quantity surveyor plays a key role in avoiding this roadblock.
 Since the beginning of the project, the expert has a keen eye on the budget and associated costs.

-Having years of experience under his belt, the surveyor is able to negotiate best prices for every task.
+Having years of experience under his belt, the surveyor is able to negotiate the best prices for every task.
 This homework helps the owner make timely payments to project stakeholders such as Contractors, Engineers, and Workers, etc. To keep the project on track, Quantity Surveyor keeps track of all payments.

 After every chunk of payment, a surveyor checks the expense report with the allotted budget.
 Keeping a close eye on everyday expenses helps the management keep the project costs within the stipulated budget.

-Having face to face interaction with the construction team gives him/her a strong idea of the concerns and issues of the people on the ground.
+Having face-to-face interaction with the construction team gives him/her a strong idea of the concerns and issues of the people on the ground.
 Taking all his notes, the surveyor is able to go back to the drawing board and make any amendments if need in the tasks ahead.